retrixe/octyne/API.md

 ### POST /server/{id}/decompress?path=path

-Decompress a ZIP file in the working directory of the app.
+Decompress a ZIP or TAR archive in the working directory of the app.

+The full list of supported archive formats is:

+- `.zip`
+- `.tar(.gz/bz2/bz/zst/xz)` and their respective short forms `tgz/txz/tbz/tbz2/tzst`, support for these was added in v1.2+.

 **Request Query Parameters:**

-- `path` - The path of the ZIP file to decompress.
+- `path` - The path of the archive to decompress.
 This is relative to the server's root directory.

 **Request Body:**

-A string containing the path to decompress the ZIP file to (relative to the server's root directory).
-A folder will be created at this path, to which the contents of the ZIP file will be extracted.
+A string containing the path to decompress the archive to (relative to the server's root directory).
+A folder will be created at this path, to which the contents of the archive will be extracted.

 **Response:**

 HTTP 200 JSON body response `{"success":true}` is returned on success.

+⚠️ Tip when attempting to decompress unsupported archive formats like `tar` on Octyne v1.1 and older: Check if the error is `An error occurred when decompressing ZIP file!` v1.2+ says `archive` instead of `ZIP file` and explicitly blocks unsupported archive types.
+This can help you inform the user if their Octyne installation is out of date, since decompressing these archives will fail on older versions.